philipmendels/use-flexible-undo/stories/other/initial-history.intro.md

-### Initial history - Example
+### initialHistory parsed - Example

-This example is initialized with static data that is passed as the **initialHistory** prop.
+In this example the history state is initialized from a JSON string which is parsed and passed as the **initialHistory** prop.